Types of accommodation

 AnkER centres

-As of May 2021, a total of eight AnkER or were established in Germany in Bavaria, Saxony and Saarland.
-In addition, eight “functionally equivalent centres” existed, some of which are also classified as arrival centres [10]
+As of May 2021, a total of nine AnkER were established in Germany in Bavaria, Saxony and Saarland.[14]

 Since August 2018, Bavaria has established and/or rebranded all facilities run by the seven districts of the Federal State as AnkER centres.[11]
 These included seven AnkER centres and a number of facilities attached thereto (Dependancen), the latter serving only for accommodation of asylum seekers to avoid overcrowding.
 All steps of the procedure are carried out in the main AnkER centres.
 The AnkER centre in Donauwörth was closed at the end of 2019 after regional politicians in the district of Swabia opted for a more decentralised approach to accommodate of asylum seekers.[12]